-Badge in a Box activities are available for purchase at $13 per box (cost of badge included).
+Badge in a Box activities are available for purchase at $15 per box (cost of badge included).
+Must order a minimum of 4.
 Each box contains information and materials for one scout/badge.
 To allow for processing and shipment of badges, boxes may be picked up during visitor hours two weeks after purchase date.
 View descriptions of badge activities.

 Daisy (K-1st grade): trail adventure, eco learner, outdoor art maker

 Brownie (2nd–3rdgrade): hiker, outdoor adventure, eco friend, bugs, outdoor art creator, senses

 Junior (4th-5th grade): outdoor art explorer, animal habitats, flowers, geocache